 @article{opipari2024mvpd,

-author = {Opipari, Anthony and Krishnan, Aravindhan and Gayaka, Shreekant and Sun, Min and Kuo, Cheng-Hao and Sen, Arnie and Jenkins, Odest Chadwicke},
+author={Opipari, Anthony and Krishnan, Aravindhan K and Gayaka, Shreekant and Sun, Min and Kuo, Cheng-Hao and Sen, Arnie and Jenkins, Odest Chadwicke},

-title = {Configurable Embodied Data Generation for Class-Agnostic RGB-D Video Segmentation},
+title={Configurable Embodied Data Generation for Class-Agnostic RGB-D Video Segmentation},

 }